giantswarm/envctl/docs/tui.md

 ### Port Forwarding Management

 Port forwards are managed by:
-- `portforward_handlers.go`: Logic for setting up, monitoring, and restarting port forwards, with specific behavior for each service:
-  - Prometheus (MC) and Grafana (MC) always connect to the Management Cluster
-  - Alloy Metrics connects to the Workload Cluster if one is specified, otherwise it connects to the Management Cluster
+- `internal/portforwarding/` package: Logic for establishing and managing port-forward connections based on `config.PortForwardDefinition` from the loaded configuration.
+- `internal/managers/service_manager.go`: Orchestrates starting and stopping port forwards as a type of managed service.
-- `portForwardProcess` struct: Tracks process state (including which cluster it targets), output, and errors for each port-forward.
+- The `model.PortForwardProcess` struct in `internal/tui/model/types.go` tracks the runtime state (including target context, status, output, errors) for each port-forward displayed in the TUI.
-- Status update messages: Keep the UI in sync with actual process status for all services.
+- Status update messages keep the UI in sync with the actual process status.

+### MCP Server Management (New Section or Enhanced)

+MCP (Model Context Protocol) servers are managed similarly:
+- `internal/mcpserver/` package: Logic for running local command MCP servers, often via `mcp-proxy` (container-type MCP servers are managed by the chosen container runtime).
+- `internal/managers/service_manager.go`: Orchestrates starting and stopping MCP servers.
+- The list of MCP servers, their types (`localCommand` or `container`), how they are run (command, image, environment variables, port mappings), and their dependencies are defined in the `mcpServers` section of the `config.yaml` files.
+- The `model.McpServerProcess` struct in `internal/tui/model/types.go` tracks the runtime state for each MCP server displayed.

 ### Context Switching